Pyomo/pyomo/doc/OnlineDocs/contributed_packages/edi/constants.rst

 Relation to Pyomo Param
 -----------------------

-The fields: name, guess, domain, and bounds are directly passed to the pyomo ``Var`` constructor, with some minor checking.
-The description field is passed to the doc field in the pyomo ``Var``.
+The fields: name and within, and bounds are directly passed to the pyomo ``Param`` constructor, with some minor checking.
+The value field is passed to the ``Param`` initalize field.
+The description field is passed to the doc field in the pyomo ``Param``.
 Units are passed directly with an additional check.
+All Constants set the pyomo ``Param`` mutable field to True.

+Non-scalar constants are constructed using pyomo ``Sets``.
+Sets are constructed to be integer sets that fill the entire interval from lower bound to upper bound, ie a vector constant of length 5 would create a pyomo ``Set`` with valid indices [0,1,2,3,4] with no skips.
+In this way, non-scalar constatants are slightly less flexible than general non-scalar pyomo ``Params``.

 Examples